5 Ways the 2012 Super Bowl is Going Green

 It’s that time a year again.
-The Super Bowl is almost upon us, which means it’s time to pick your favorite team (it’s Giants vs. Patriots), whip up some healthy snacks and watch the year’s most innovative commercials.
+The Super Bowl is almost upon us, which means it’s time to pick your favorite team (it’s Giants vs. New England Patriots), whip up some healthy snacks and watch the year’s most innovative commercials.

 This year, Super Bowl XLVI (or 46, if you don’t do Roman numerals) is being hosted in Indianapolis, and the city, along with the NFL, is doing its part to make this the greenest Super Bowl ever.
 Here’s how:

 Indianapolis has done a lot to make Lucas Oil Stadium, home of the Colts, a green place to play.
 The building has a retractable roof, a CPI lighting system to utilize natural light, and “Big Ass” fans designed to move air with minimal energy consumption.
 Along with the Indiana Convention Center, the stadium recycles tens of tons of aluminum, plastic, glass and cardboard each year, and implemented recycling programs in other sports venues in the city.
 The stadium also purchases supplies in bulk, and its parking lots are swept, not sprayed, to conserve water.

 The Indianapolis Super Bowl Host Committee has also participated in greening the Bowl.
 As part of the organization’s “1st and Green” plan, the city implemented “Project Plug-IN” along Georgia Street, the heart of Super Bowl Village.
 This project helped fund two charging stations for electric cars, which should be operational in early February.
 Hopefully this means that eco-friendly fans with electric cars can drive to the game and not have to worry about where to recharge their batteries.